Nhat043/PRN222/README.md

    - Database name is correct
    - Server name is correct
    - SQL Server is running
+   - Username and password are correct
    - Connection string format is correct

+### 5. Project Structure
+The project uses a three-layer architecture:
+- **DAL (Data Access Layer)**: Contains database models and context
+- **BLL (Business Logic Layer)**: Contains business logic and services
+- **MVC & Razor**: Presentation layers for different user interfaces

+The `DemoContext.cs` in the DAL project handles all database connections and entity relationships.
+Make sure the connection string in `appsettings.json` matches your SQL Server configuration for the application to work correctly.